Skip to content

 What is the GKV?

 The Gesetzliche Krankenversicherung (GKV) is Germany's statutory public health insurance system.
-It covers about 90% of the German population and provides comprehensive healthcare coverage.
+It covers about 90% of the German population and provides comprehensive healthcare coverage defined by law.

-As an international student, you have access to the same GKV benefits as German citizens — doctor visits, hospital stays, prescriptions, mental health care, and more.
+As an international student, you get the same GKV benefits as German citizens — doctor visits, hospital stays, prescriptions, mental health care, and more.
+No claim rejections for medically necessary treatment.

 • Legally required for university enrollment